neobotix/neo_mpo_500/README.md

 ## Usage:

-1. edit the configuration of each ROS-Node to our needs
+1. edit the configuration of each ROS-Node to meet your needs

 2. use the bringup.launch file for basic startup

 3. use the navigation.launch file for starting up MoveBase and SLAM or AMCL

+4. create your own .launch file

 ### ROSlaunch files: